handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 const configurationOptions = {
   columns: [
     {
-      // set the data type of column 1
+      // set the data type of the first column
       type: 'numeric',
     },
   ],